Lee Sidwell

-Lee John Sidwell (born 22 June 1977) is an English former footballer who played as a midfielder.
+Lee John Sidwell (born 22 June 1977) is an English former footballer who played as a central midfielder in the Combined Counties League and Isthmian League.

 Career

-Early career
+Crystal Palace

-Sidwell began his career with the youth academy of Crystal Palace but injuries forced him to leave the club around 2002.
+Sidwell began his career with the youth academy of Colliers Wood United before he moved to Crystal Palace in 1991 at the age of fourteen; injuries forced him to leave the club in 1996.